 Because Google knows that, its algorithms are optimized to provide a great User Experience not only to everyone sitting on their computers – but also to those searching from mobile devices.
 Consequently, Google has also upgraded their own crawlers – and now most well-ranking websites are crawled with their mobile crawler “Googlebot smartphone.”

 You can see whether Google uses this crawler for your website in Google Search Console.
-However, even if you see “Googlebot Desktop,” remember that eventually, all websites get switched to the mobile crawlers – and as such, your website must be ready for the change.
+However, even if you see “Googlebot Desktop,” remember that eventually, all websites get switched to mobile crawlers – and as such, your website must be ready for the change.

 And that is important because mobile devices come with their own limitations – from slower processors and networks to smaller screen sizes.
 As such, websites that rely on Google need to adapt and create fast and responsive websites.
 There are two main aspects of optimizing your website for mobile devices.